 Preheat oven to 350 degrees F and line a loaf pan with parchment paper.
 In a medium sized bowl, mix eggs, chia seeds and milk.
 Set aside.

 In a food processor, add 1/2 cup pumpkin seeds and 1/2 cup sunflower seeds.
 Grind for 30 seconds.

 Add egg mixture to ground seeds and process on high for 30 seconds.

 Add psyllium, remaining pumpkin and sunflower seeds, salt, baking powder and coconut oil.
 Mix to combine.

 Place in prepared baking loaf pan and bake for 30 minutes.
 Top should start to get golden brown.
 Remove and let cool before enjoying.

 Whether you are grain-free or even just gluten-free, this is a tasty, nutritious bread I think you’re gonna love.
-Tell me about it in the comments below!
+I have a whole bunch of other gluten free and grain free bread recipes, too.
+Tell me about your favorite flavors in the comments below!

 This post may contain affiliate links which won’t change your price but will share some commission.